The Difference Between Tinted Moisturizer, BB Cream, CC Cream and More

 Hold: This of course depends on the brand, however, we have found that most BB creams—that also have built-in primer— can offer better staying power compared to tinted moisturizer.
 Heading out for a full day of work or errands?
 A BB cream is sure to have your back.

 Ingredients: As for the ingredients, many tinted moisturizers don’t offer anti-aging ingredients in their formulations, whereas many BB creams do.
 As we mentioned before, many BB Creams combine several elements of skin care— moisturizer, anti-aging cream and sunscreen—with elements of makeup, like foundation and primer.
 What’s more?
 The level of SPF in tinted moisturizer is usually lower than what can be found in BB cream.
 If you’re looking for a product that will give you the most bang for your buck—as in, the most possible benefits in a single product— a BB Cream is probably your best bet.

 Price: Both BB cream and tinted moisturizer are offered in a wide range of price points and can be found in your local drugstore and specialty beauty retailer alike.
 For that reason, you’re sure to find both a BB cream and a tinted moisturizer that’s within your budget!

 Moral of the story?
-Reach for a tinted moisturizer if you’re looking to even out the appearance of your skin’s tone while hydrating it at the same time.
+Reach for a tinted moisturizer or CC cream if you’re looking to even out the appearance of your skin’s tone while hydrating it at the same time.
 If you’re looking for something a little extra—think: anti-aging, primer, better coverage over imperfections, higher SPF, etc.—go for the BB cream instead.